-We moved to West Wales in 1995, set up a small sculpture workshop and began turning our 2 acre field into a productive garden .
-In 2008 we opened our gardens and workshop to the public for the first time as part of the 'Open Studio' initiative and were shocked by the amount of people that ventured to the middle of nowhere, ' where the streets have no name', to come and visit
+The original owners (Terry & Rose) moved to West Wales in 1995, set up a small sculpture workshop and began turning their 2 acre field into a productive garden .
+In 2008 they opened the gardens and workshop to the public for the first time as part of the 'Open Studio' initiative and were shocked by the amount of people that ventured to the middle of nowhere, ' where the streets have no name', to come and visit.

-The Starfish Tea Room has also gained its own reputation for being a place where yummy cakes, homemade cordials and Fair Trade tea and coffee can be enjoyed in lovely surroundings.
-Named after a Buddhist parable, the tea room works on a donation basis.
-It is our small way to help out those in need and we donate all profits to the Halo Trust . a UK Charity which clears landmines in war torn countries so that rural people can return to their fields and villages safely.
+The Starfish Tea Room has also gained its own reputation for being a place where yummy cakes, homemade cordials, and Fair Trade tea and coffee can be enjoyed in lovely surroundings.
+Named after a Buddhist parable, we serve various gluten-free and vegan cakes.
+The tea room works on a donation basis with all profits going to the Halo Trust, a UK charity which clears landmines in war torn countries so that rural people can return to their fields and villages safely.

 Admission is free, and well behaved dogs, on leads, are welcome.